-Hi there!
-It’s Carly from 52 Cities, back again to share the ins and outs of one of the most indispensable tools I use for travel planning and booking: Google Flights.
+Carly from 52 Cities is going to share the ins and outs of one of the most indispensable tools used for travel planning and booking: Google Flights.

 What is Google Flights?